Why are we planting more trees on King William Street?

 Why are trees being planted in the road and not in the verge?

-Due to the presence of extensive underground services in the verge, planting in the road pavement allows us to avoid these utilities while preserving footpath widths and existing street furniture.
+Due to the presence of extensive underground services in the verge, overhead powerlines, and maintaining consistency with Stage 1 planting.
+Planting in the road pavement allows us to avoid these utilities while preserving footpath widths and existing street furniture.

 Will there be a loss of on-street parking?